PLATINUM2025

 VICPP is an advocacy organization, not a service one.
 Each year the organization sets concrete advocacy and program goals.

-* Extend Paid Sick Days to workers in low-wage jobs.
+* Raise the minimum wage and extend Paid Sick Days to workers in low-wage jobs.

 * Reduce the criminalization of poverty.